CodigoSinSiesta/taller-ia-agentes-mcp/IMPLEMENTATION_SUMMARY.md

 - Add build/typecheck/clean scripts to package.json
 - Create .devcontainer/README.md with setup workflow
 - Update AGENTS.md with new commands and GitHub Secrets support

+**Commit 5** (38a6c1e): `feat: add OpenCode installation to DevContainer`
+- Install OpenCode (open source AI coding agent) in postCreateCommand
+- Update documentation to mention OpenCode availability
+- Add troubleshooting for opencode command not found
+- Update README and quickstart with OpenCode references

 ---